![]() |

 "Minimum parenting standards" means that a parent or other person responsible for the child's welfare is able and willing to ensure that a child is healthy and safe, which includes ensuring that the child is adequately fed, clothed appropriately for the weather conditions, provided with adequate shelter, protected from physical, mental and emotional harm, and provided with necessary medical care and education required by law.

-"Permanency goal" means the desired outcome of intervention and service, which is determined to be consistent with the health, safety, well-being, and best interests of the child.
+"Permanency goal" means the desired outcome of intervention and service, that is determined to be consistent with the health, safety, well-being, and best interests of the child.
 A permanent legal status is usually a component of the permanency goal.

 "Permanent legal status" means a legally binding relationship between a child and a family as established by birth or by a court of law.

-Relative also includes a person related in any of the foregoing ways to a sibling of a child, even though the person is not related to the child, when the child and its sibling are placed together with that person.
-[20 ILCS 505/7(b)]
+related to a child by blood, marriage, tribal custom, adoption, or civil union or to a child's sibling in any of the foregoing ways, even though the person is not related to the child, when the child and the child's sibling are placed together with that person or fictive kin as defined in this Part.

 "Termination of parental rights" means a court order that relieves the legal parents of parental responsibility for the child and revokes all legal rights with respect to the child.
 The termination order also frees the child from all obligations of maintenance and obedience with respect to the legal parents.

-(Source: Amended at 26 Ill.
+(Source: Amended at 50 Ill.
 Reg.
-11765, effective August 1, 2002) |
+999, effective January 7, 2026) |